ncase/crowdfunding-tuts/README.md

 First, we'll include and initialize [Balanced.js](https://docs.balancedpayments.com/current/overview?language=bash#tokenizing-sensitive-information).
 This Javascript library will securely tokenize the user's credit card info, so your server never has to handle the info directly.
 Meaning, you will be free from PCI regulations.
-Append the following code to `fund.html`:
+Append the following code to `fund.html`, replacing `BALANCED_MARKETPLACE_URI` with your actual Marketplace URI:

 	<!-- Remember to replace BALANCED_MARKETPLACE_URI with your actual Marketplace URI! -->
 	<script src="https://js.balancedpayments.com/v1/balanced.js"></script>